zyLiu6707/Arknights-Pull-Simulation/README.md

 * Simulate a single-rate-up standard banner

   `./simulation_sequential --standard -n 1 -t <a-positive-big-integer>`

+* Simulate a single-rate-up banner which you will start to roll, but you have pulled for 42 times without getting a 6★ operator in another standard banner.

+  `./simulation_sequential --standard -n 1 -c 42 -t <a-positive-big-integer>`

 * Simulate a single-rate-up limited banner (not appeared in Arknights yet!)